guppyfish123/SOC_Lab/Installation/Cortex.md

 ```
 <br>

-It is always best practise to not leave services running on their defualt ports, as this makes it easier for threat actors to know what services you are running on your host.
+It is always best practise to not leave services running on their default ports, as this makes it easier for threat actors to know what services you are running on your host.
 As such, change
 the port that cortex is running on by changing the following line in the configuration file `/etc/cortex/application.conf` as follows:
 ```conf
 http.port = 8090